 Access Legal Solicitor's Education Law team are amongst the country's leading experts in this area of law.
 We have years of experience working with parents and will provide initial advice and explain the options available to you entirely without any obligation.

 Our goal is to ensure your child receives the best education for their needs, not to put families under even more pressure than they already are.
 It’s why we do this work.
-Call our free helpline on 03700 868 686 for more advice.
+Call our free client services team on 03700 868 686 for more advice.